 The CEO is responsible for executing the strategy, as approved by the Board of Directors, and for managing the dayto-day operations of Airbus' business and he shall be accountable for its proper execution.
-For this purpose, the CEO regularly seeks advice from his core executive management team (EMT), which comprises some of the Executive Committee Members, on Airbus-wide topics such as corporate matters or major ongoing projects as well as on business development and performance improvement opportunities.
+For this purpose, the CEO seeks regularly advice from its core executive management team (EMT), which comprises some of the Executive

+Committee Members, on Airbus-wide topics such as corporate matters or major ongoing projects as well as on business development and performance improvement opportunities.

 The Executive Committee further supports the CEO in performing these tasks, ensuring proper alignment of the Company's management beyond the EMT.
 The Executive Committee Members shall jointly contribute to the overall interests of the Company, in addition to each Member's individual operational or functional responsibility within Airbus.
 The CEO endeavours to reach consensus among the Members of the Executive Committee.
 In the event a consensus is not reached, the CEO is entitled to decide the matter.

-The Executive Committee comprises the heads of the Divisions and key functions of the Company.
-It is dedicated to exchanging and agreeing on important matters such as:
+The Executive Committee comprises the heads of the Divisions and key functions of the Company, and is dedicated to exchange and align on important matters such as:

-- Appointment by the heads of the Airbus Divisions and functions of their management teams; - Major investments/divestments; - Setting up and control of the implementation of the strategy for Airbus' businesses; - Airbus policy matters and management and organisational the structure of the business; - > Definition of the Company's financial performance and business performance strategy and targets; and - Business issues, including the operational plan of the Company and its Divisions.
+- Appointment by the heads of the Airbus Divisions and functions of their management teams; - Major investments/divestments; - Settling up and control of the implementation of the strategy for Airbus' businesses; - Airbus policy matters and management and organisational structure of the business; - Definition of the Company's financial performance and business performance strategy and targets; - ▶ Business issues, including the operational plan of the Company and its Divisions.

 It is also the forum where the information or requests for approval destined for the Board are discussed and approved.
 The CEO is the only Executive Director within the Board of Directors and represents the Company on the Board.
-But, depending on the topic, he usually asks the responsible Executive Committee Member to join him at Board meetings to present the financials (CFO), programme/product topics (Division heads), HR matters (CHRO) or any other topic where a specialist is needed.
-This approach allows the Board Members to get to know the Executive Committee Members and equips them to make judgements when it comes to decisions about key positions.
+But, depending on the respective topic, he usually asks the responsible Executive Committee Member to join him in the Board for presenting the financials (CFO), programme/product topics (Division head), HR matters (CHRO) or any other topic where a specialist is needed.
+This approach allows that the Board Members get to know the Executive Committee Members equips them to make judgements when it comes to decisions about key positions.

-4.2 Conflict of interest
+Conflict of interest 4.2